Sumo at Yasukuni Shrine (2026: Apr 13)

 In addition to the matches, the event features Sumo Jinku, the type of folk singing that is commonly featured in regional tours and also Shokkiri, a comical explanation of sumo rules.

-The rough schedule of the 2025 event can be found on the Yasukuni Shrine website (in Japanese only)
+The rough schedule of the 2026 event is on the Yasukuni Shrine website (in Japanese only)

 Yasukuni Shrine Sumo, 靖国神社相撲場